camunda/camunda-docs-static/get-started/content/quick-start/install.md

 # Camunda Platform

 First, download a distribution of the Camunda Platform.
 You can choose from different distributions for [various application servers](/manual/latest/installation/full/).
-In this tutorial, we'll use the Apache Tomcat-based distribution.
-Download it from [the download page](https://camunda.com/download).
+In this tutorial, we'll use Camunda Platform Run.
+Download it from [the download page](https://camunda.com/download/).

 After downloading the distribution, unpack it inside a directory of your choice.

-After you've successfully unpacked your distribution of the Camunda Platform, execute the script named `start-camunda.bat` (for Windows users) or `start-camunda.sh` (for Unix users).
+After you've successfully unpacked your distribution of the Camunda Platform, execute the script named `start.bat` (for Windows users) or `start.sh` (for Unix users).

-This script will start the application server and open a welcome screen in your web browser.
-If the page does not open on its own, go to [http://localhost:8080/camunda-welcome/index.html](http://localhost:8080/camunda-welcome/index.html).
+This script will start the application server.
+Open your web browser and navigate to [http://localhost:8080/](http://localhost:8080/) to visit the Welcome Page.

 # Camunda Modeler